PranavSriram18/genai_foundations/docs/series/moe.md

 ### 2.2 Scope & Roadmap
-Kimi K2 and DeepSeek V3 introduce a number of innovations across data, pretraining, and posttraining.
+Kimi K2 and DeepSeek V3 introduce a number of innovations across data, pretraining, and post-training.
 In this article, we'll primarily focus on pretraining aspects directly connected to MoEs and sparsity.
 In particular, we'll discuss:
 * Challenges with training large sparse models, and frames for reasoning about them (Section 3)
 * Core elements of Kimi K2 and Deepseek V3's sparsity architectures (Section 4)